bradbell/rustad/readme.md

 [CppAD](https://cppad.readthedocs.io/latest/) in a way that :

 1. It is easy to use.
-2. Its source code is easy to understand and maintain.
+2. The source code is easy to understand and helps developers of other AD packages.
-3. It works well with may threads.
+3. It works well with many threads.
-4. It supports machine learning algorithms.
+5. It supports machine learning algorithms.

 ## Releases

 1. 0.0.0 : 2025.10.18 :
     A preliminary release created so people can find this readme file.

-## Operations Implemented
+## Features Implemented

 1. Addition and multiplication: We have held off on other simple numerical operations while we focus on more complicated features.